Money & Items

 Daily money is one of the easiest ways to earn money; you simply have to click to collect it.
-The amount ranges from 50 Galleons to 2500 Galleons and varies from hour to hour and from account to account.
-This means that while YOU may be able to collect 2500 Galleons, your friend may only be able to collect 50 Galleons during that same hour.
+The amount ranges from 50 Galleons to 5000 Galleons.
+During the month of December Santa takes over and Daily Money becomes Santa Daily Money.
+Look out for higher amounts during this time.
+The amount varies from hour to hour and from account to account.
+This means that while YOU may be able to collect 5000 Galleons, your friend may only be able to collect 50 Galleons during that same hour.
 However, you may get the opportunity to collect Daily Money twice if you are active enough on a particular day.
 You'll get an event notification:

 When you go to the Daily Money page, you'll see this message:

 If you have already collected once, you may collect again.
 If you have yet to collect at all, you may collect twice throughout the day.
 You may collect twice in the same hour, and if it happens to be a multiplier hour you may collect twice within that hour as well!